top of page

 • Come in wearing loose clothing over the tattoo.

-• Remove all makeup, oils, and lotions prior to arrival.
+• Remove makeup and lotions prior to arrival.

-• Do not come to an appointment if you have a tan or if your tattoo has an open wound on it.
+• Do not come to an appointment if you have a sunburn or if your tattoo has an open wound on it.

-• Be aware that your tattoo may not look presentable for up to 2 weeks, so plan your treatment day accordingly with any special events.
+• Be aware that your tattoo may not look presentable for 1-3 weeks after treatment, so schedule your appointment accordingly with any special events.

-Numbing cream is available for use prior to the start of treatment at an additional $30 cost.
+Numbing cream is available prior to the start of treatment at an additional $30 cost.
+It takes about a 30 minute wait time for best numbing results.
+Majority of people do not require numbing.

 Rapid Repair Balm is an all natural, antimicrobial, nourishing aftercare balm.
-It assists in a speedy recovery and can be used instead of Aquaphor, lotion, or Bacitracin.
+It assists in a speedy recovery and can be used instead of Aquaphor or Bacitracin (in case of blistering).
+It can be used during Gua Sha lymphatic drainage after a tattoo removal session to help the body expel the ink.
 It also works great on new tattoos and it smells like chocolate!

 Aftercare